Kong/docs.konghq.com/app/konnect/legacy/migrate.md

 ---
-title: Migrate from Kong Gateway to Konnect Cloud
+title: (Legacy) Migrate from Kong Gateway to Konnect Cloud
 no_version: true
 ---
 <!-- vale off -->